permaweb/ao-cookbook/src/tutorials/begin/messaging.md

 Morpheus = "xLykCd1QtP3SB67Hr9DCCCkwHdatHS7bHVAr_yXXRrA"
 ```

-This will store the process ID as a variable called `Morpheus`, making it easier to interact with the specifid process ID.
+This will store the process ID as a variable called `Morpheus`, making it easier to interact with the specific process ID.

 ::: info
 When creating the `Morpheus` variable, the only response you should see is `undefined`.
 This is expected.
 To check if the variable was created successfully, type `Morpheus` and press Enter.
 You should see the process ID you stored.